What is Cyto B7?

 You should not use this product if you are allergic to Cyto B7.

 Before using Cyto B7, talk to your healthcare provider.
-Your dose needs may be different:
+Your dose needs may be different if you:

 Do not give any herbal/health supplement to a child without medical advice.